CanSat: Europe

 The European Cansat Competition is promoted by the European Space Agency and it's focused on high school students.
 It is a competition in which each CanSat must meet the traditional requirements of volume and not exceed 350 grams of mass along with others related to the flight time and to budget.
 In addition to measuring pressure and temperature and transmit this data in real time.
 Apart from this, the CanSat should play a secondary mission of free choice.
 Proposals for this mission are used to select the teams that will launch their CanSats on board a rocket that ascends to 1000 meters, where it opens and drops the two CanSats which are inside.

 India

-The University CanSat Challenge by ARDL – CanSat comes to India is a design-build-fly competition that provides teams with an opportunity to experience the design life-cycle of an aerospace system.
+The University CanSat Challenge by Antariksha Labs-ARDL – CanSat comes to India is a design-build-fly competition that provides teams with an opportunity to experience the design life-cycle of an aerospace system.
 The University CanSat Challenge is designed to reflect a typical aerospace program on a small scale.
 The mission and its requirements are designed to reflect various aspects of real world missions including telemetry requirements, communications, and autonomous operations.
 Each team is scored throughout the challenge on real world deliverables such as schedules, design reviews, and demonstration flights.
-The event was on mid of August 2015 to the launch on 17 January 2016 at Hoskote, it was organised by Applied Research Development Laboratories and hosted by Indian Institute Science, Bangalore.
+The event was on mid of August 2015 to the launch on 17 January 2016 at Hoskote, it was organised by Antariksha Labs and hosted by Indian Institute Science, Bangalore.
 The panelists who judged the event were eminent scientists of ISRO.
 Team NIT Surat Emerged Victorious after the Post Flight briefings.